 On an annual basis, Alliance Behavioral Healthcare conducts a review of its provider capacity, community needs and service gaps to inform our strategic plan for improving accessibility and effectiveness of care and supports.
 This report is submitted to the North Carolina Department of Health and Human Services by April 1 of each year as required by DHHS-MCO contracts, and serves as the basis for following fiscal year’s Network Development Plan, which includes specific priorities for addressing identified community needs and gaps.

 The following priorities and strategies have been identified based on a comprehensive review of data highlighting the characteristics and demographics of the individuals and communities within the Alliance area, analysis of provider network capacity and utilization, and input provided by service recipients, stakeholders, providers and Alliance staff.
-Recommendations for addressing service needs and network development gaps include consideration of consumer access, choice of providers, age and disability needs, community priorities and identified populations that are underserved.
+Recommendations for addressing service needs and network development gaps include consideration of individual access, choice of providers, age and disability needs, community priorities and identified populations that are underserved.

 Expand capacity for crisis, hospital diversion and respite services for all ages/disabilities